sudoremo/onecore/README.md

 without any external editor.
 Then onecore is perfect for you.
 Onecore is HTML page and content in one file.

+Note that onecore is mostly a proof of concept and by no means secure.

 ## Features

 * Administration area